 Just look at companies like NextEra (NEE 📈) – the world’s largest producer of wind and solar energy.
 Previously a predominantly fossil-fuel powered utility, NEE actively retires fossil fuel assets and has publicly commitment to net zero emissions by 2045.

 Or look at Warby Parker (WRBY 📈) – Public Benefit Corporation and Certified B Corp – that has donated over 20 million glasses to people in need through their “Buy a Pair, Give a Pair” program.
-The concept of long-term stakeholder impact is formally included in the company’s governance.
-By publishing impact reports in line with GRI, SDG and SASB frameworks, Warby Parker delivers market-leading level transparency on its impact.

 Another great example is Amalgamated Bank (AMAL 📈).
 This bank has also adopted public benefit corporation status and scores an exceptional B Impact Score of 155.3 (compared to a median of 50.9).
 100% of Amalgamated Bank’s lending is mission-aligned, with ~39% directed to high-impact climate solutions and another ~18% toward workforce development and affordable housing.

-In today’s world, change and uncertainty will remain a constant presence.
-Let’s embrace that change and use our capital to be part of the solution — not the problem.
 Worst case, we invest in a world with cleaner air, less pollution, better access to financial services and education.
 Best case, we accelerate the transition to a regenerative economy and set humanity up for success for centuries to come.

 Frequently Asked Questions

-How can impact investing drive change?
+How does impact investing drive change?

 Impact investing drives change by channeling capital into businesses and projects that deliver measurable social and environmental benefits alongside financial returns.
 It shifts the role of investors from passive funders to active agents of progress.
 By aligning profit with purpose, it helps scale solutions to urgent global challenges like climate change, inequality, and access to healthcare.
 Ultimately, impact investing redefines success in finance—making positive change a core part of investment performance.